-Class Participation (individual) 100
+Class Participation/ Summaries (individual) 100

+Social Business in the news (individual) 30

-Homework (individual, 20x5) 100
+Homework (individual, 30x4) 120

 Mid-Term (individual) 150

 Final Exam (individual) 275

-Term Project (group) 325
+Team Project (group/3 deliverables) 275

 Journal (individual) 50

 1000

 Grading related issues

 Final grade will be calculated on the weighted value of all components.
 Final grades will be given on the basis of the guidelines provided by school.
 The professor reserves the right to change the method for determining course evaluation at any time.